Drug Charge Lawyer, Los Angeles & Orange County

 California drug crime laws

-California drug crime laws are defined in the California Health and Safety Code.
+California drug crimes laws for adults and juveniles are defined in the California Health and Safety Code.
 The most commonly charged drug crimes are:

 Sale or Transportation of Controlled Substance | HS 11352

 Substitution of an Imitation Controlled Substance | HS 11355

 Sale of Synthetic Marijuana/Cannabis | HS 11357.5

 Selling Marijuana to a Minor | HS 11361

 Being Present During Controlled Substance Use | HS 11365